Prevalence among Grades 7-9

 Prevalence estimates for several provinces are not reported for 2018-19, due to unacceptable quality or non-participation.

-In the decade from 1994 and 2004-05, smoking declined substantially in all provinces; although small increases were observed in some provinces in the waves that followed, prevalence appears to have decreased to 2004-05 levels or lower in most provinces in recent waves (Table 8.1).
-In 2014-15, prevalence had declined to levels too low to report in most provinces.
+In the decade from 1994 to 2004-05, smoking declined substantially in all provinces; although small increases were observed in some provinces in the waves that followed, prevalence appears to have decreased to 2004-05 levels or lower in most provinces in recent waves (Table 7.1).

 Prevalence among youth aged 15-19

 Among youth aged 15-19, smoking prevalence was not reportable by province in 2020.
 However, historic data is shown in Table 7.2.